jhuntdev/blest-php/README.md

 # BLEST PHP

 The PHP reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching by default, and provides a modern alternative to REST.
-It includes examples for Leaf and Slim.
+It includes examples for Leaf, Slim, and OpenSwoole.

 To learn more about BLEST, please visit the website: https://blest.jhunt.dev